OPEC Logo

 OPEC: Brand overview

-In 1960, a union of major oil-producing nations emerged with the establishment of OPEC, which had Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela as its initial members.
-The primary objective behind this congregation was to collectively stabilize fluctuating oil prices, ensuring a consistent revenue stream for the nations involved.
+In 1960, an association of major oil-producing countries, OPEC, emerged with Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela as its first members.
+The main purpose of this association was to collectively stabilize fluctuating oil prices, ensuring a constant flow of revenue for the member countries.

 Meaning and History